Mathématique: Chapter 59

 “Dr. Jackson,” Landry said, more gravel in his voice than Young had ever heard, “has been placed on mandatory medical leave by Dr. Lam.
 As of about,” he looked at his watch, “half an hour ago.”

-Young reached over, without looking, and managed to close his hand on her forearm, beneath the table.
-He pulled against her, trying to communicate that she should sit the hell down.
-Slowly, with resistance, she edged back into her seat.
+Young closed his hand on her forearm and squeezed, trying to communicate she should sit the hell down.
+Slowly, she dropped back into her seat.

-“He was in the middle of a meeting with the IOA, trying to coordinate this very effort, when he collapsed from exhaustion.
-This was compounded, probably, by some kind of viral illness.
-Dr. Lam is confident it’s going to be terrestrial in origin, as SG-1 hasn’t been offworld for several weeks.
-She’s working on identifying it now.”
+“He was in the middle of a meeting with the IOA,” Landry explained, “laying the groundwork for this very effort, when he collapsed from exhaustion.
+He’s got some kind of viral illness.
+SG-1 hasn’t been offworld for several weeks, so Dr. Lam has every expectation that the virus will be terrestrial in origin.
+She’s working to identify it now.”

 The room was silent.

 Young felt a sinking feeling in his chest.
-“We may need to wait for Jackson on this one,” he said reluctantly, into the ensuing quiet.
-“Rush is going to be tough to extract.”
+“We may need to wait for Jackson on this one,” he said reluctantly.
+“Rush is gonna be tough to extract.”

-“He’s a college professor,” Landry said sharply.
-“I’m sure this room of people, collectively, can manage it without Jackson.”
+“He’s a college professor,” Landry said.
+“I’m sure this room of people can manage it without Jackson.”

-Young felt his phone buzz, surreptitiously checking it to find a text from Jackson.
+Young felt his phone buzz.
+Surreptitiously checking it, he found a text from Jackson.

 ::Hey, sorry I’m missing this.
 Fill you in later.
-I’ll tell you what my plan was going to be though, hang on::
+I’ll tell you my plan though, hang on::

 “It’s not complicated,” Landry growled.
 “Put Rush under military arrest if you have to.
 He’s one civilian.
 On his own.
 Working in a coffee shop.”